adeo/kazaplan-documentation/docs/account_linking.md

 ### OAuth Callback (redirect_uri)

-Once user authorize your application, he will be redirect to your `redirect_uri` define as auery parameter in authorize URL.
+Once user authorize your application to access its data, he will be redirect to your `redirect_uri` define as auery parameter in authorize URL.

 Here you have to :
 - Get user tokens pair by calling API